 How does it work?

-Current projects include Tallassee Shoals Low Impact Hydro Project and two landfill sites: Roberts Road in Fayette County and the Taylor County landfill.
-Another site is planned in Franklin County, where chicken litter will be used.
+Current projects include two landfill sites: Roberts Road in Fayette County and the Taylor County landfill.
 The key to Green Power is to make the most of the resources in your area, and Georgia has a large amount of biomass (landfill gas, wood waste, and chicken litter).

 Energy generated through Green Power EMC goes straight into the power grid.
-By purchasing a block of green power, members help cover the cost of producing the electricity and researching other green power sources in Georgia.
+By purchasing a block of green power, members purchase renewable energy.
 The use and development of renewable resources for electricity serves to make our world a better place to live by reducing our dependency on coal and natural gas.
-In some cases, Green Power also reduces the amount of harmful elements being released into our atmosphere.
+Green Power also avoids harmful pollutants from being released into our atmosphere.

 Click here to enroll.